stig/www.brautaset.org/_posts/2013-03-01-what-now-for-sbjson.md

 1. You need streaming support.
 2. You're adding JSON support to an app that needs to support iOS version 4.x or below.

-What do I mean when I say that SBJson supports streaming?
-Doesn't NSJSONSerialisation support streaming?
-Well, yes; NSJSONSerialisation supports NSStream, but it still will only give you the document after it is finished parsing it.
+But doesn't NSJSONSerialisation support streaming too?
+Well, yes; in a sense.
+NSJSONSerialisation supports NSStream, but it still will only give you the document after it is finished parsing it.
 This means if you download a document over a slow link you will never get any of the results until the entire document has been downloaded.
 And it has to hold the entire finished document in memory, which could be a waste if you're only interested in parts of it.

 SBJson's streaming API doesn't use NSStream, but you can feed it parts of a large (potentially endless) document in bite-sized NSData chunks, and register a delegate that